salesforcecli/sf-plugins-core/README.md

 ## Deauthorizer Abstract Class

 The Deauthorizer is an abstract class that is used to implement a concrete implementations of deauthorizing an environment.

-## Spinner Class

-This class is a light wrapper around cli.action that allows us to automatically suppress any actions if `--json` flag is present.

 ## Prompter Class